LovelaceAcademy/CardanoDevBox/README.md

 It is easy using the **Remote - SSH** extension in [Visual Studio Code](https://code.visualstudio.com/download) because it has both an integrated terminal and a full IDE for code manipulation.

 ### Troubleshooting SSH issues
 If you are unable to SSH to the newly created VM please check the SSH NSG (`"${var.resource-prefix}-dev-nsg"`) rule in the Azure Portal and ensure your current IP is included.
+Don't forget to follow the steps in `SSH key prep` above too.

+## Running the full Cardano Node
+You can simply run [init.sh](./init.sh) to set the VM up with all the required dependencies and the files required to run a full Cardano node.
+You can choose to switch between testnet and mainnet networks by commenting/uncommenting the relevant segments.